13 Trailblazing Facts About Kamala Harris

 Despite the blowback, Harris stood firm in her decision not to seek capital punishment, which she has argued is no deterrent to crime.
 In 2007, Espinoza’s killer was found guilty of murder and sentenced to life without parole; Harris spent much of her two terms as DA rebuilding her relationship with law enforcement.

-In 2005, as district attorney, Harris launched Back on Track [PDF], a program designed to reduce recidivism in San Francisco by offering nonviolent, low-level drug-trafficking defendants job training, life skill-building, and the chance to avoid prison.
-Members of the program spend 12 to 18 months pursuing a series of personalized goals relating to employment, education, and parenting.
-Back on Track was highly successful: Just 10% of graduates from the program had reoffended within two years, versus the normal 53% for drug offenders in California.
+In 2005, as district attorney, Harris launched Back on Track [PDF], a program designed to reduce recidivism by offering nonviolent, low-level drug-trafficking defendants job training, life skill-building, and the chance to avoid prison.
+Back on Track was highly successful: Two years after it launched, just 10% of graduates from the program had reoffended, versus the normal 53% for drug offenders in California.
 Plus, the program is cheaper than prison.

 “I reject the false choice that you either are soft on crime or tough on crime,” she has said, insisting instead that we must be “smart on crime.”
 Her approach to criminal justice emphasizes preventing crime rather than reacting to it, and rehabilitating offenders rather than considering them lost.